-* This page is for Consumers *
+* This is the Consumer Version. *

 Pseudogout usually occurs in older people and affects men and women equally.

-Symptoms vary widely.
+Symptoms of pseudogout vary widely.
 Some people have attacks of painful joint inflammation (arthritis), usually in the knees, wrists, or other relatively large joints.
 Other people have lingering, chronic pain and stiffness in joints of the arms and legs, which may be similar to rheumatoid arthritis or osteoarthritis.

 Often, the inflamed joints heal without any residual problems.
-However, in many people, chronic arthritis and permanent joint damage can occur, with some joints so severely destroyed that they can be confused with neurogenic arthropathy (Charcot joints—see see Neurogenic Arthropathy (Charcot Joints)).
+However, in some people, chronic arthritis and permanent joint damage can occur, with some joints so severely destroyed that they can be confused with neurogenic arthropathy (Charcot joints).

 Usually, treatment can stop acute attacks and prevent new attacks but cannot reverse changes in already damaged joints.
-Most often, nonsteroidal anti-inflammatory drugs (NSAIDs—see see Nonopioid Analgesics : Nonsteroidal Anti-Inflammatory Drugs) are used to promptly stop the pain and inflammation of acute attacks.
+Most often, nonsteroidal anti-inflammatory drugs (NSAIDs) are used to promptly stop the pain and inflammation of acute attacks.

 No specific effective long-term treatment is available.
 However, physical therapy (such as muscle-strengthening and range-of-motion exercises) may be helpful to maintain joint function.